 Upon arrival, meet your guide and check into your hotel.
 After check-in, enjoy a walking/subway orientation tour of Kyoto.
 Visit the Nishiki Market, a 400 meter long street lined with small stands and shops; the Ponto-cho area which is the local restaurant district and Kyoto's underground department store.
 The balance of your day is at leisure to explore the temples, shrines, gardens and other beautiful sites located within walking distance of your hotel.
 Enjoy some shopping time at Kyoto's underground department store where you'll enjoy the sights and sounds of typical Japanese life.

-- City tour of Kyoto including Nijo Castle, the Golden Pavilion, and Kiyomizu Temple.
+- City tour of Kyoto including Kiyomizu Temple, Golden Pavilion, Nijo Castle and the Heian Jingu Shrine

 Proceed to the Golden Pavilion (Kinkakuji Temple), which is covered in gold leaf and whose three stories each reflect a different architectural style.
 The small lake nearby adds to the glimmer, and while no one is allowed inside, you can take pictures that are sure to be among your favorite and most memorable images of Japan.
 The actual building is a perfect reconstruction, erected after a disaffected monk set fire to the original, centuries-old wooden structure in 1950.

-- Continue to Osaka and see Osaka Castle and Dotonboroi Street on an afternoon city tour.
+- Continue to Osaka and see Osaka Castle and Dotonbori Street on an afternoon city tour

 This afternoon, continue your drive to Osaka, considered Japan's spiritual heartland.
 The site of one of the earliest capitals of the country, it remains a vital center for trade and entrepreneurial culture.
 On an afternoon city tour, visit Osaka Castle, one of Japan's most famous castles, which played a major role in the unification of the country during the sixteenth century of the Azuchi-Momoyama period.
 The castle is situated on a plot of land roughly one kilometer square and is a popular spot during festival seasons; especially when the cherry blossoms bloom and the sprawling castle grounds are covered with food vendors and taiko drummers.

-Continue to Dotonboroi Street, a former pleasure district now famous for its theatres, shops, and restaurants and the many colorful neon and mechanized signs, including snack/candy manufacturer Glico's giant electronic display of a runner crossing the finish line.
+Continue to Dotonbori Street, a former pleasure district now famous for its theatres, shops, and restaurants and the many colorful neon and mechanized signs, including snack/candy manufacturer Glico's giant electronic display of a runner crossing the finish line.
 Enjoy strolling the long street and take advantage of the opportunity to shop for last-minute souvenirs.
 Finally, join your fellow travelers for a special farewell dinner.

 - Board the bullet train from Osaka to Tokyo